Learn how to get rid of wasp and hornet nests safely, and stop insects from building them in the first place.

 How to treat wasp stings?

 Wasps don’t usually attack people, but they will if they’re provoked.
+Unlike normal bug bites, wasp stings can be agonising.
 In the event of an attack, there are a few things you can do to treat and neutralise wasp stings.

-The first thing you should always do is to remove any stingers immediately.
+The first thing you should always do is to remove any stingers from the site of the sting immediately.

-To reduce the swelling, apply ice to the area that you’ve been stung for about 20 minutes.
-The cold temperature helps slow down the blood flowing to the wound.
+To reduce the pain and swelling, apply ice to the area that you’ve been stung for about 20 minutes.
+The cold compresses help slow down the blood flowing to the wound.
 Wrap the ice in a clean towel to avoid freezing the skin.

 Treat the wound